 Know Your Fare Types

 Every airline has a selection of different fare categories, from modest economy to lavish first class.
 But some fare classes aren't quite so obvious.
 What's the difference between United Airlines' Economy and Basic Economy?
-The carrier has made waves lately for its new Basic Economy fare, which doesn't let passengers pick seats or store a bag in the overhead bin.
-It's a restriction that sounds like a cash grab, but United isn't the only airline that doesn't include carry-ons in its base fare — Allegiant, Frontier, and Spirit charge as well.
+The carrier has made waves for its Basic Economy fare, which doesn't let passengers pick seats for free or store a bag in the overhead bin on many flights.
+It's a restriction that sounds like a cash grab, but United isn't the only airline not including carry-ons in its base fare — Allegiant, Frontier, and Spirit Airlines charge as well.

 For some travelers, these fares could even be a cost savings.
 If you just bring a bag that fits under your seat or check a bag, you have the option of paying less.
 But getting a deal requires finding the fare that fits your needs the best.